how to prepare resume for freshers

 • Marketing Roles: Marketing roles include blogging about industry trends, graphic design, and social media management.

-• Finance Positions: Finance positions include stock market analysis, financial modelling, and reading financial news.
+• Finance Positions: Finance positions include stock market analysis, financial modeling, and reading financial news.

 Tips to Make the Interests Section Stand Out